DarkIceDragon/tinylittlenotes/README.md

 # tinylittlenotes
 Automatically exported from code.google.com/p/tinylittlenotes

-I DO NOT OWN ANY FILE(S) AND/OR CODE CONTAINED IN THIS REPOSITORY>
+I DO NOT OWN ANY FILE(S) AND/OR CODE CONTAINED IN THIS REPOSITORY.

 This project was transferred to GitHub as Google Code was shutting down, and I wanted to preserve this project and the original work of the author(s).
 This was done only becuase this project seemed inactive for quite a while.
 No copyright infringement is or was intended, and no files and/or code have been edited and/or deleted and/or created.